Dokotela/vaxcast/README.md

 - Inside the Supporting Data zip file (once extracted), is a folder with Excel Documents, another with XML documents, then some release notes and supporting documents.
 I have uploaded all of the Excel files to Google Drive because it makes it easier for me to pull the data from them.
 I'm going to use these files to generate my own JSON files because I don't particularly like working with XML.

 - In general, adding new antigens, vaccines, anything should be able to be dynamically generated.
 The things that certainly may come up are observation codes, and possibly CVX codes (especially internationally).
-If they are updated, they will need to be added by hand to some of the supportive files.
+If they are updated, they will need to be added by hand to some of the supporting files.

+## Logic

+- So first, I have attempted to use all of the business logic laid out by the CDC in the link above, but at this link entitled: ["Clinical Decision Support for Immunization (CDSI): Logic Specification for ACIP Recommendations"](https://www.cdc.gov/vaccines/programs/iis/interop-proj/downloads/logic-spec-acip-rec-4.3.pdf).

+- While the logic is well thought-out and complete, it's complicated, and I found it difficult to decipher at times.
+Therefore, I've decided to go through the whole thing step by step and explain how I've interpreted it, in the hopes that maybe someday it will help someone else (although it's most likely just going to help me)